-Advance travel planning and early application are important, since Visa applications are now subject to greater degree of scrutiny that in the past.
-Applying for a Visa can be lengthy process.
+Advance travel planning and early application are important since Visa applications are now subject to a greater degree of scrutiny than in the past.
+Applying for a Visa can be a lengthy process.
 We recommend that you begin the application process 4 to 5 months before your scheduled departure date.
 It is very important to start this process early!

 Letter of Invitation